Targetoid hemosiderotic hemangioma D18.01

 This section has been translated automatically.

-Rare solitary hemangioma occurring at any age with a characteristic clinical aspect similar to a shooting target.
+Rare, solitary hemangioma occurring at any age (preferably in adolescence) with a characteristic, shooting-disk-like clinical aspect.

 Localization